 The pain becomes uncontrollable after a point to the declawed cat.
 They start biting often.
 It does not stop with biting others but also themselves.
 You can see them chew their tail quite often.

-The indoor cats become highly vulnerable.
-The cats start running around the house because of the fear.
+Indoor cats become highly vulnerable.
+The cats start running around the house because of fear.
 There is no means for them to climb, even when they are introduced to the outside atmosphere.

 What are the long-term effects of declawing?

-The Top reasons on why you should never declaw the cats
+The Top reasons why you should never declaw the cats

 It is illegal

 After constant persuasion of the pain that the cat faces, many countries have decided to make this procedure illegal.
 Almost 21 countries are up against the surgery.
-They have banned, and it can lead you to the jail if found.
-It includes many American, European, and Australian countries passing a bill on animal cruelty, leading the fine of $20000, and spend a year in jail.
+They have been banned, and it can lead you to jail if found.
+It includes many American, European, and Australian countries passing a bill on animal cruelty, leading to a fine of $20000, and spending a year in jail.
 Even though the case of declawing is rare in Asia, they also have passed this bill.
-Israel very recently adapted this bill as it is one of the countries which pets cat more than any other animals.
+Israel very recently adopted this bill as it is one of the countries that pet cats more than any other animal.

-It is a common myth that the declawing will help the cats to stay hygiene, but in reality, it is complete nonsense.
-Many veterans recommend declawing for their own business.
+It is a common myth that declawing will help the cats to stay hygienic, but in reality, it is complete nonsense.
+Many veterans recommend declawing for their own businesses.
 But the fact is that the cats start grooming themselves a lot.
-During the phase of recovery, they scratch the gravels of the litter box and other soft fabric.
+During the phase of recovery, they scratch the gravel of the litter box and other soft fabric.
 It may cause infection, and you need to bandage them after a point.